dimpu47/thermos/README.md

 - cd into "thermos" directory
 - run: python manage.py runserver

-and see details and credits on localhost:5000 in your browser.
+and visit localhost:5000 in your browser.